Tennis Elbow Exercises: Three Key Principles

-This viedo, post and podcast covers general “classes” of exercises as well as the Specific Exercises You’ll Probably Want To Avoid
+This video, post and podcast covers general types as well as the Specific Exercises You’ll Probably Want To Avoid

-Can You Still Work Out When You Have Tennis Elbow?
+Can You Still Work Out At The Gym When You Have Tennis Elbow?

 Can you continue to lift weights or do upper-body strengthening exercises while you’re injured?
 (It usually depends on several factors.)

 What if your injury was caused by weight training in the first place?… Does it matter whether it was from playing tennis or golf – Or computer use OR heavy physical work?
-Article, Podcast and Video
+Can You Still Workout?
+[Article, Podcast and Video]

 Eccentric Exercise And Rubber Bars

 What form of exercise is the best for Tennis Elbow rehab?
-Eccentric Exercise has been getting a lot of attention for some time now – (especially when performed with a rubber bar tool called the FlexBar)
+The ‘Eccentric-Only’ approach gets a lot of attention – (especially the version performed with a rubber bar tool called the FlexBar)

 But is it really the latest, greatest thing in rehab?
 Or is this “rubber bar” method just another over-hyped fad?
 Read the full article here